BLOG |

 Data-driven companies leverage PIM systems to form a strong framework for a company’s product data.
 In fact, these solutions reduce friction in tracking cross-functional product information, including—but not limited to:

-Product information management systems ensure accurate, consistent, and accessible product data across channels.
-For instance, here are the top five most popular solutions on the market that large organizations should consider:
+Product Information Management systems ensure accurate, consistent, and accessible product data across channels.
+For instance, here are the Top Five Product Information Management (PIM) tools and solutions in the market that large organizations should consider.

-- Informatica: MDM – Product 360 is Informatica’s product information management solution, designed for managing digital commerce and transforming businesses with innovative product experience.
+• Informatica: MDM – Product 360 (Informatica P360) is Informatica’s product information management solution, designed for managing digital commerce and transforming businesses with innovative product experience.

 Infoverity partners with these software tools, as well as other leading providers.
 Get to know them here.